zbiljic/syncz/README.md

 The values used to retreive a lock cannot be nil.

-The number should be a factor of 256 for even stiped disribution.
+The number should be a factor of 256 for even striped distribution.

 ### Installation